 Blue – When I say “Blue”, I’m referring to the temperament that tends to be warm and relationship-oriented.
-These people find joy in authenticity, harmony and peaceful environments.
-Think about it: the color blue is calming; just as an ocean is calming.
-Blues are reassuring people and usually embrace tranquility.
+These people find joy in authenticity, harmony, and peaceful environments.
+Think about it: the color blue is calming; just as an ocean is soothing.
+Similarly, Blues are reassuring people and usually embrace tranquility.

-Gold – Gold people are structured, organized and typically enjoy the “tried and true” elements of life.
+Gold – Gold people are structured, organized, and typically enjoy the “tried and true” elements of life.
 Gold is a durable earth element and mineral.
 It lasts and lasts.
-You can always count on a Gold to finish and complete any projects they take on.
+Not unlike the Gold personality!
+You can expect them to finish and complete any projects they take on.
 They tend to be reliable and consistent by nature.

-Green – the Green temperament is logical, cognitive and often analytical.
+Green – the Green temperament is quite logical, cognitive, and often analytical.
 Green is the color of life and growth.
 It represents renewal just as this temperament is always seeking new challenges and fresh ways to innovate.
 The Green temperament loves to invent, create, and design new things and tackle fresh challenges.

-As I share in my trainings, these descriptions are not boxes in which we all neatly fit.
-We’re too complex to fit into any boxes!
-That’s why I select words like “often” and “usually”to describe temperaments in my workshops.
+As I share in my workshop, these descriptions are not boxes in which we all neatly fit.
+We’re too complex to fit into any category!
+That’s why I select words like “often” and “usually” to describe temperaments in my workshops.

-I love this research and I hope I adequately conveyed my passion for it in this blog post.
-I tell you, having a clear understanding of these colors help me forge meaningful relationships with people I meet.
+Anyway, I love this research and I hope I adequately conveyed my passion for it in this blog post.
+I tell you, having a clear understanding of these colors help me forge meaningful relationships with people I meet and work with.